Get insider access

 No

-The webcam is disappointing, and you can see the test video here.
-The microphone sounds fine, but the camera quality is washed out and dull.
-Apple released a firmware update, 19F77, that's supposed to improve the camera performance, but this was tested before the update.
-The camera also has a center stage feature that follows you as you move, and you can only use this feature with macOS devices.
+The webcam is disappointing.
+See the test video here, which was tested with firmware 15.4.
+The camera has a center stage feature that follows you as you move, and you can only use this feature with macOS devices.

-The speakers are fantastic for monitor speakers, and you can see the results using the laptop speaker methodology below:
+The speakers are fantastic for monitor speakers, which would score a 9.5 using the laptop speakers methodology below:

 • Max Volume: 83 dB SPL